 Cerebral palsy ("CP") is a major physical disability resulting from damage to the fetus' developing brain during childbirth or late pregnancy.
 Cerebral palsy is a permanent, non-progressive disorder that is diagnosed in thousands of young children every year.
 Frustratingly, cerebral palsy remains one of the most common childhood disabilities.
 The condition affects between 2 to 2.5 children per 1000 births in our country.

 Cerebral palsy is a static neurological condition that is a consequence of a brain injury that happens before the brain is fully developed.
-While damage to the brain is static, the clinical manifestation of the condition can change overtime and lead to the development of many associated medical conditions such as muscular contractures, bony deformity, and pain.
+While damage to the brain is static, the clinical manifestation of the condition can change over time and lead to the development of many associated medical conditions such as muscular contractures, bony deformity, and pain.

 What kind of signs do you expect to see?
 Early signs include trouble with coordination, reflexes, stiff or tight muscles, floppy muscle tone and walking on tiptoes.

-Cerebral palsy comes in different shapes and sizes and impact each child differently.
+Cerebral palsy comes in different shapes and sizes and impacts each child differently.
 There are 4 different recognized types of CP: (1) spastic; (2) dyskinetic; (3) ataxic; and (2) mixed, each with its own unique symptoms.Spastic Cerebral Palsy - Symptoms

 Spastic CP is the commonly diagnosed form of CP.
 Spastic accounts for approximately 77% of all CP cases worldwide.
 Spastic CP has characteristic physical symptoms, most notably excessive muscle stiffness (hypertonia) with sudden freezing during movements.

 In a normal person, movements of the body are coordinated by electrical impulse signals sent out by the cerebral cortex in the brain.
 To achieve certain movements, the brain signals contraction in certain muscles while opposing muscles relax.
 In effect, the brain acts like a traffic signal giving a red light to some muscles while others get a green light.
-In children with spastic CP these movement signals from the brain are distorted.
+In children with spastic CP, these movement signals from the brain are distorted.
 Instead of giving a red light to some muscles and a green light to others, the spastic CP brain gives green light signals to both groups of opposing muscles at the same time.
 The result is like a "muscle jam" much like the traffic jam that would result if all lanes of traffic got green signals.

 The activation of opposing muscle groups simultaneously causes the muscles to contract and stiffen.
 Spastic cerebral palsy is classified into subtypes based the area of the body affected by muscle spasticity.
 Spastic CP is often diagnosed early on because it has physical symptoms that are more apparent in babies.Dyskinetic Cerebral Palsy - Symptoms